Implementing Ongoing WMS in your warehouse

 A WMS implementation can be performed in an iterative manner where each iteration constitutes the analyze and improve steps (see figure below).
 In the first phase of the implementation, you analyze the current warehouse setup and focus on implementing something that is just a little bit better than the current solution.

-Once you have this setup in production you once again analyze the setup and realize improvements continuously.
+Once you have this setup in production, you once again analyze the setup and realize improvements continuously.
 If you work by this approach, you will not only reduce risk, time of implementation and increase your return on investment.
-You will also create a robust process within your organization to continuously work with your software supplier to target the changing needs for your business.
+You will also create a robust process within your organization to continuously work with your software supplier to target the changing needs of your business.

-Using this way of driving the project makes your WMS implementation project more easily overviewed and performed.
+Using this way of driving the project makes your WMS implementation project more easily overseen and performed.
 Do not make it complicated if it does not have to be complicated.

 The project steps

-Before you start with your project it helps to think about the different steps you will have to go through to succeed.
-It also helps to get an overview of which steps depends on each other and what steps are expected to take the most calendar time.
-Most WMS implementation projects looks differently but they also have lots of similarities.
+Before you start with your project, it helps to think about the different steps you will have to go through to succeed.
+It also helps to get an overview of which steps depend on each other and what steps are expected to take the most calendar time.
+Most WMS implementation projects look different, but they also have lots of similarities.

-To illustrate the different main tasks a WMS implementation project consists of we have create a Gantt chart which might help you in creating your own project plan.
+To illustrate the different main tasks a WMS implementation project consists of, we have created a Gantt chart which might help you in creating your own project plan.
 Here you can see the tasks.
 What can be started directly and what is dependent on what.

-The Gantt chart examples covers the following tasks.
+The Gantt chart example covers the following tasks.

 - Investigate Internet and Wi-Fi coverage